House Survey Cost

 If there are issues with structure or foundation, the surveyor will include this in their notes.
 If there are areas which need repair, you will receive a detailed inspection report - basically, any and all property or structural issues will be dictated in a surveyor's report.

-Property surveys can be requested in the event of a property sale.
-If you are selling a building (commercial or residential), the buyer may request a home buyer's survey prior to agreeing to and signing the purchase agreement.
+• When Selling a Property — The buyer may request a home buyer's survey prior to agreeing to and signing the contract.

-If you're requesting a house survey for personal use, you can use the findings to enlist the help of contractors to bring your building up to code, and correct any flagged construction work.
+• For Peace of Mind or Planning Work — Whether it's for an extension or other building works, you can use the findings to enlist the help of contractors to bring your building up to current building regulations, and correct any flagged construction work.

 What Problems Can Be Found in a House Survey?